akhodakivskiy/VimFx/documentation/config-file.md

 - Every time VimFx starts up.
 In other words, when Firefox starts up and when you update VimFx (or disable and then enable it).
-- Every time you use the `zr` command to reload the config file.
+- Every time you use the `gC` command to reload the config file.

 “Executing the config file” means running `config.js` once and `frame.js` for each open tab. `frame.js` also runs every time you open a new tab.